KasparTheAhv/WhatDoingLogger/readme.md

 cd WhatDoingLogger
 ```

 **WhatWriting** is a lightweight Python utility that logs every key press and mouse click along with the active window title.
-Logs are stored in a `logs/` folder, one file per day, and each entry records only the time (no date or milliseconds).
-On Windows it can optionally register itself to start automatically at user logon via a Scheduled Task.
+Logs are stored in a `logs/` folder, one file per day.
+On Windows you may run `CREATE STARTUP TASK.bat` to set up automatic launch on Windows startup.

 ## ⚙️ Project Structure